benbrown/shuttlecraft/README.md

 You are ready to run!
 But first, set your configuration.

+When you are ready to start, run:
+`npm start`

 ## Config

 Initial configuration of your instance is done by editing the